Wheaton College Norton, Massachusetts

 At advanced levels, students make selections from courses, topics, and learning experiences that allow them to pursue their own interests in-depth.
 These include at least two electives in sociology, either courses chosen from the catalog or self-designed independent study.
 In addition, a student may petition the department to grant credit for an appropriate course in another department.

-The capstone experience of the sociology major is the senior research seminar or pro-seminar.
-Here students work on substantial research projects of their own design, under the direct supervision of a faculty advisor.
+In SOC 402 students work on substantial research projects of their own design, under the direct supervision of a faculty advisor.
 The research is conducted throughout the first semester of the senior year, is refined over the January Break and is presented at a formal senior research symposium that lasts for several days.
 Students are assigned to topically related panels during this public forum where they present and discuss their findings with the audience.
 Each year this symposium is attended by many people from on and off campus.